A beautiful paradise dropped in the middle of a city center setting an ideal example of sustainability for the future…

 The community is an ever-improving environment that not only runs self-sufficiently, but also maintains prepared for the possibility of impending natural disasters causing extreme conditions for survival.
 Their core values consist of sustainability, experimentation, and diversity.
 The property is fully equipped with solar panels, natural heating and ac, rain entrapment systems, gardens, a food forest, composting toilets, humanure and compost stations, and more.

-I stood on a cement chip patio laughing at the rain water pouring down above me outside the community room where a local organization, Food Not Bombs, was preparing for a free community meal they would be serving at a park around the corner.
-The rain was whimsically pouring down off of a series of creatively designed decorative chains constructed by the community’s handyman using rain that drains off of the building, into pipes, and is eventually redirected down through the chains and sent misting down on the admirers below in a sort of Rube Goldberg fashion.
-Outside of the serious potential for a more environmentally friendly future this group displayed to the surrounding community, this archway was hands down my favorite part of the ecovillage.
+I stood on a cement chip patio outside the community room where a local organization, Food Not Bombs, was preparing for a free community meal they would be serving at a park around the corner.
+I was laughing at the rain water whimsically pouring down off of a series of creatively designed decorative chains constructed by the community’s handyman.
+The rain drains off of the building, into pipes, and is eventually redirected down through the chains and sent misting down on the admirers below in a sort of Rube Goldberg fashion.
+Along with the serious potential for a more environmentally friendly future this group displayed to the surrounding community, this archway stands as proof that it can be a rather fun and fanciful process.

 We moved on into the garden where community members work together to grow a wide variety of fruits and vegetables.
 (It was here that I once again was assured that I was going to get along great with my guide when he commented on how trippy the artichoke plants were.)
 There was also an area where individuals could have private plots to grow anything else they wished for their own personal use.
 There is a community share table located in the center of the apartment complex where they can then leave out any surplus crops they grow for anyone in the community to pick up for free- a pretty neat idea if you ask me!